Supporting Women in Business is Simply Good Business…and Here’s Why

 - Businesses know how they are making a difference and see firsthand the benefits of empowering women

 - More women enter and stay in the workforce, attaining economic independence.

 The sharing of resources has always been a cornerstone of how women in business can help one another; we believe resource-sharing can also be applied to corporate social responsibility.

 Working for Women’s approach is in line with a growing trend of companies recognizing the benefits of investing in women and actively supporting women through business.
 For example, Amy Hall, VP of Social Consciousness at Eileen Fisher, has seen firsthand the benefits of supporting women in business as well as in their personal lives.
 “Our company has always been about women,” she says.
 “We help them be their authentic selves, feel more confident.”

 Eileen Fisher accomplishes this with programs such as Women Together, which activates the collective wisdom and energy of women for positive change in the world, and The Leadership Institute, focused on helping teenage girls (as well as some boys) get in touch with their inner leader, encouraging them down an empowered path throughout their lives.
 These investments have tremendous benefits, says Hall, who points to research that found 40 percent of Eileen Fisher customers are willing to support brands that share their values.

-Supporting women in business, and supporting women in general by giving them an equal voice and equal opportunity, is simply good business.
+Investing in women by giving them an equal voice and equal opportunity is simply good business.
 It’s only by investing in women today – to help them out of poverty and disenfranchisement – that we can empower the leaders of tomorrow.